rezahh107/SmartAlloc/README.md

 Set the `purge_on_uninstall` option to true to remove SmartAlloc options and caches.
 By default only transient caches are cleared and allocation data remains.

+## Release

+Run `composer dist` to build a distributable zip.
+The artifact will be written to `build/smartalloc-<version>.zip`.

+## Preflight

+Run `composer preflight` to verify plugin headers and version alignment before tagging a release.

 ## License

 This plugin is licensed under the MIT License.
 See `LICENSE` for details.